 Vucinic will spend more time with her family and will try to step out of her comfort zone of always having things planned.
-In addition, she will continue to work part-time as an usher
+In addition, she will continue to work part-time as an usher at the Angel Stadium.

 Del Mar Avenue entryway under construction